zeeshana1233/One-Week-work-with-CEO/README.md

 # One Week Review with CEO

-This repo contains everything you need to complete your one-week intern evaluation task.
+This repo contains everything you need to complete your one-week intern task when working with CEO.
 Read this README first, then follow the instructions in the task allocation PDF.

 ## Repo Structure